-Mr. Meyer is a Senior Portfolio Manager on Clark Capital's Cross Asset Management Team.
+Mr. Meyer is a Portfolio Manager on Clark Capital's Fixed Income Team and is responsible for managing the Navigator[®] fixed income mutual funds.
 Mr. Meyer has over 10 years of industry experience across fixed income sectors including municipals, investment grade corporates, and high yield corporate bonds.
 Prior to joining the firm in 2019, Mr. Meyer served as Vice President at Jefferies from 2011-2018.
 He graduated Summa Cum Laude from the University of Pennsylvania with a B.A. in Economics and holds the CFA® designation.